Title

 Description

-Shirley tentatively dated this c.
-1670, but its content - particularly compared with De Wit's other world maps - suggests it was engraved earlier, although not before 1660.
-It was intended as an update to the mapmaker's 1660 world map (Shirley 421), and despite Shirley's date it is reasonable to assign it a date earlier than 1668.
-De Wit's map dating from 1668 exhibits geographical details that do not appear here.
-This discrepancy suggests the present map predates De Wit's 1668 world map, as it seems unlikely that such improvements would be abandoned.
+Shirley tentatively dated the first issue of this map at c.
+1670, but its content - particularly compared with De Wit's other world maps - suggests it was engraved earlier, although not before 1660, as it was intended as an update to the mapmaker's 1660 world map (Shirley 421).
+Despite Shirley's date, it thus seems reasonable to assign it a date earlier than 1668.
+De Wit's map of that year exhibited geographical details that do not appear here, and it is unlikely that such improvements would be lightly abandoned.
+Once published, the map remained in De Wit's atlases with no cartographic changes.The South

-The east coast of North America is increasingly recognizable: Cape Cod can be recognized, for example.
-Virginia is named and the barrier islands of the Carolinas discernable.
+The east coast of North America is increasingly more recognizable.
+Cape Cod is recognizable, Virginia is named, and the barrier islands of the Carolinas are discernable.
 The interior is virtually unknown, although this is among the earliest world maps to have a large, distinct lake associated with the St. Lawrence River, albeit with no western shore.
-De Wit's use of the Blaeu cartography for the Great Lakes, in particular, gives us reason to suggest a date for this map prior to De Wit's 1668 world map, which shows the Great Lakes modeled after Nicolas Sanson's map of 1660.
-(The 1668 map's Australia and New Zealand also closely resembles that of the Sanson.)
+De Wit's use of the Blaeu cartography for the Great Lakes, in particular, gives us reason to suggest a date for this map before De Wit's 1668 world map, which shows the Great Lakes modeled after Nicolas Sanson's map of 1660.
+(The 1668 map's Australia and New Zealand also closely resemble that of the Sanson.)

 If Visscher's 1658 map established a new standard for the decoration of maps, De Wit appears to have been equal to the challenge.
 As derivative as his geography may have been, the artistry of his borders and their themes were fresh and playful.
-Where Visscher's decorative scenes depict the elements, De Wit's lively vignettes depict the seasons, whilst cleverly inserting seasonally appropriate Zodiacal symbols throughout.
+While Visscher's decorative scenes depict the elements, De Wit's lively vignettes depict the seasons and cleverly insert seasonal Zodiacal symbols.
 Spring, for example, surrounds Venus and Cupid with a horde of putti wrangling a garlanded bull and a stubborn ram.
 Winter features the titular Old Man of the season.
 With him, the ubiquitous pudgy angels wrestle Capricorn's goat, while another displays a pair of fish (Pisces), and another fills a basin of water (Aquarius).
 Autumn features a riotous band of satyrs.
 They carry one drinker aloft while another, defeated by his wine, suffers the inevitable result of his excess sprawled on the grass.
 A Sagittarian centaur hunts in the background.
-In the crowd of putti attending the bacchanalia, one carries a huge scorpion by the tail and another puzzles at Libra's scales.
+In the crowd of putti attending the bacchanalia, one carries a huge scorpion by the tail, and another puzzles at Libra's scales.
 The summer harvest queen and her putto attendants are attended by a lion.
-The demure wallflower in the background of this scene doubtless represents Virgo.
+The demure figure in the background is doubtless Virgo.

 This map was engraved as early as 1662 for inclusion in De Wit's atlases.
-It would remain in print without change from this first state until 1680, at which point the plate was much reworked.
-That second state of the map included decoration in the cusps of the hemispheres (here blank) and a floral border.
-The second state includes several geographical changes as well.
-A third state exists, this including De Wit's privilege, of which these examples must be dated to 1689 or later.
-Historically, this map was considered reasonably available (Shirley, writing in 1983, noted it as being still relatively easily obtainable by the map collector), although this assessment is less accurate now, particularly for original color examples of this quality.
+It remained in print without change from this first state until 1680, when the plate was reworked.
+That second state of the map included decoration in the cusps of the hemispheres and the border.
+The present example is of a third state, which includes De Wit's privilege, of which these examples must be dated to 1689 or later.

 CartographerS